 Molybdenum creates various genetic ores types which usually occur separately.
 Considering the economic value, the most important are molybdenum deposits of a porphyry type (the Mo and Cu-Mo sub-type) with the skarn, greisen, hydrothermal, vein, weathering and so-called “molybdenum sedimentary rocks” deposits of a much less importance.

-Except of porphyry type ores, molybdenum occurs also in copper ores deposits located in the Fore-Sudetic Monocline and in hard coal deposits within the Upper Silesian Coal Basin area.
+Except for the porphyry type ores, molybdenum occurs also in copper ores deposits located in the Fore-Sudetic Monocline and in hard coal deposits within the Upper Silesian Coal Basin area.
 Nevertheless, molybdenum is not being recovered during technological processes.
 Numerous occurrences of the Mo-W mineralization have been also found in the zones of Late Carboniferous granitoid intrusions in the Sudety Mts, but no concentrations of an economic importance were found so far in this area.